Sjors/nado-book/basics/_part.md

 In chapter @sec:dns, we explain how, the very first time your Bitcoin node starts up, it finds peers to communicate with.
 You’ll also get a primer on Tor.

-Chapter @sec:segwit explains the 2017 SegWit soft fork and talks about how it increased the block size and paved the way toward Lightning by solving transaction malleability.
+Chapter @sec:segwit explains the 2017 SegWit soft fork and talks about how it increased the block size and paved the way toward the Lightning network by solving transaction malleability.

 Finally, chapter @sec:libsecp explains what libraries are, how they cause problems, and what happened with OpenSSL in particular.